Squeegee man: Canada

+New Zealand

+In New Zealand, window washing mostly occurs in Auckland, particularly Manukau.
+Window washers are considered "dangerous" and "frustrating" by drivers and Manukau Police.
+In 2017, the activity was outlawed by the Land Transport Amendment Act.
+The law's effectiveness has been questioned, as five years after it was enacted, the 2157 people that had been caught window washing were generally not deterred, and only six had paid fines.

 United Kingdom

 Londoners, and perhaps others, extend the appellation to include those who roam in the midst of stopped traffic to not only wash windscreens, but also hawk items such as roses and newspapers.
 For this reason, they are sometimes called squeegee merchants.

 United States

 In New York City in the 1980s, the usual procedure would involve groups of squeegee men surrounding cars stopped in traffic.
 Although some merely provided a service, in other cases the windshield-washing would be carried out without asking, often perfunctorily, and with subsequent demands for money, sometimes with added threats of smashing the car's windshield.
 Upon his election, mayor Rudy Giuliani famously sought to remove squeegee men from the streets as part of his quality-of-life campaign, claiming that their near-ubiquitous presence created an environment of disorder that encouraged more serious crime to flourish.
 Squeegee men disappeared from city streets during Giuliani's mayoralty and did not reappear in significant numbers.

-Squeegee men were among the first targeted by Mayor Rudolph Giuliani and Commissioner William Bratton.
 In his book Leadership, Giuliani explained that his method of removing the squeegee men from the street involved arresting them.
 Patrolmen who first made the arrests saw that the squeegee men were released immediately, because according to the New York penal code at the time, cleaning someone's windshield was not illegal.
 Giuliani told the officers that if they saw any more squeegee men they should simply arrest them for jaywalking.

 Squeegee men (or "squeegee boys" for younger examples) remain prevalent in Baltimore, Maryland.